Find LocalsHow It WorksInsightsSign In

 Sit at an enoteca with a glass of Valcalepio or other Bergamo wines.
 The wines of this region are often overlooked, but they are excellent.
 Tasting them in their home territory, paired with the food, you understand the completeness of Bergamo's food culture.

 Bergamo Alta is small enough to walk in a morning and rich enough to spend a lifetime in.
-Eat these five things across two days, sleep in the upper city, walk the walls at dusk — and the city will give you something most travellers never get: time.
+Eat these five things across two days, sleep in the upper city, walk the walls at dusk.
+And the city will give you something most travellers never get: time.

 Related reads